Skip to Content

 Meethi Puri (Poori) | Fresh Fenugreek leaves Puri

 When it comes to trips, we get more hungry.
-We want to have all the outside food and at times special to do list of food items.
-But yes sometimes the journeys are long , for 1-2 days and you need some food handy.
-Many a times it is a necessity as it is difficult to get vegetarian food outside.
+We want to have all the outside food and at times special to-do list of food items.
+But yes sometimes the journeys are long, for 1-2 days and you need some food handy.
+Many times it is a necessity as it is difficult to get vegetarian food outside.
 I am even prepared for shorter duration like say 1-2 hrs, as when you travel with kids you don’t know when they get hungry.

 Meethi Puri (Poori) | Fresh Fenugreek leaves Puri

 So for this month, I have chosen the theme as Travel food, for the event I am hosting jointly withSrivalli’s Kid’s Delight Event.
-I am also sharing this with my another series of A-Z Recipe Challenge , where the letter for this month is F. So I decided to make this fresh Methi Puri (Poori) aka Fresh Fenugreek leaves Bread for the letter F and also as my first Travel food in this series.
+I am also sharing this with my other series of A-Z Recipe Challenge, where the letter for this month is F. So I decided to make this fresh Methi Puri (Poori) aka Fresh Fenugreek leaves Bread for the letter F and also as my first Travel food in this series.

 Why Puri

 Back in my childhood, when we use to go to our native in trains, my mom use to always make Puri sabji.
-Those are quick to make and stay fresh longer, specially in Indian climate.
+Those are quick to make and stay fresh longer, especially in the Indian climate.
 Puri is loved by one and all, kids and elders alike.
-The best thing is that you can spread some pickle , roll it and hand it over to your kids.
-It comes in handy when we want a clean and fuss free travel.
+The best thing is that you can spread some pickle, roll it and hand it over to your kids.
+It comes in handy when we want a clean and fuss-free travel.

 Meethi Puri (Poori) | Fresh Fenugreek leaves Puri